OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 In general, there should never be a need to allocate a vector longer than the number of degrees of freedom at a node (or a matrix similarly sized matrix) during a residual evaluation.
 Structuring code such that it conforms with this requirement has significant performance benefits because it reduces memory allocation/deallocation.

-The static parameter `Tsol` is the datatype of the solution variables.
+The static parameter `Tsol` is the datatype of the solution variables and `Tres` is the datatype of the residual (when computing the Jacobian with finite differences or algorithmic differentiation, these will be the same).

 ### Required Fields
 The required fields of an `AbstractSolutionData are`: